ColinDuquesnoy/MellowPlayer/.github/CONTRIBUTING.md

 If you're reporting a bug, **make sure to provide the following information**:

-- **Operating system** (e.g. Windows 8.1, Mac OSX Yosemite,...).
-If you're on Linux, you'll need to specify the name of the distribution and the desktop environment you're using.
+- Information about your **Operating system** (e.g. Windows 8.1, Mac OSX Yosemite,...).
+If you're on Linux, you'll need to specify the name of the distribution and the desktop environment you're using and whether you're using a native package or the AppImage.
-- The **music streaming service** that you were using when you encountered the bug.
+- The **music streaming service** that you were using when you encountered the bug if related to a specific streaming service.
 - A **clear description** of the bug with **steps to reproduce**.
 - You should use **English** to describe your issue.
 French is also accepted.
+- Paste the application log between triple backquotes ```(About > Show Logs)```.

 Setting up a development environment